Social Distancing (8/26/2020)

 Tyler Park Center for the Arts occupies a building that was once an equestrian and hay barn.
 The arts center converted the barn and surrounding buildings into artist dwellings, workshops, and studios.
 They offer classes and workshops.
 The annual Crafts in the Meadow Fall Invitational Craft Show helps support the arts center.

-The park offers a wide variety of environmental education, recreation, and interpretive programs.
+The park offers a wide variety of environmental education and recreation programs.
 Through hands-on activities, guided walks, history hikes, and workshops, participants gain appreciation, understanding, and develop a sense of stewardship toward natural, historical, and cultural resources.

 Curriculum-based environmental education programs are available for schools and youth groups.
 Teacher workshops are also available.
 Group programs must be arranged in advance and may be scheduled by calling the park office.